databrickslabs/feature-factory/README.md

 The snapshot date as referenced above is an extremely important concept for the Feature Factory.
-With analysis and especially Machine Learning (ML) most concepts revolve around a date since many ML models are trained on one set of data from one point in time and validated against future data and tested against futher future data.
+With analysis and especially Machine Learning (ML) most concepts revolve around a date since many ML models are trained on one set of data from one point in time and validated against future data and tested against further future data.
 If a time based approach such as "snapshot_date" does not make sense for your organization, simple change the implementation to what's suitable for you.
 There will be additional changes needed to use some of the core framework but it will become obvious as you begin to implement and the necessary changes should become obvious as well.